 Despite all precautions, you couldn't resist your dog's puppy eyes as you were leaving the house.

-Living with a dog brings many joys, but also the constant challenge of removing dog hair from sofas, clothes, and carpets.
+Living with a dog brings many joys and the constant challenge of removing dog hair from sofas, clothes, and carpets.
 Here are effective methods and tips to keep your home and wardrobe free of pet hair.

 From the Sofa